RockefellerArchiveCenter/project_electron/content/transfer-requirements.md

 ---
 layout: page
-title:  Requirements for Transfer of Digital Records
+title:  Requirements for the Transfer of Digital Records
 permalink: /transfer-requirements/
 ---

-Version 1.2.0 (2018-08-23)
+Version 1.2.1 (2019-04-09)

 ## Table of Contents
 *   [Structure](#structure)